royalts1011/Ear-Authentication-System/README.md

 * Clone repo or download the two wheel-files from the following repo.
 Install both wheels using pip **INSIDE** the virtual environment. https://github.com/sungjuGit/PyTorch-and-Vision-for-Raspberry-Pi-4B
 	* `pip install xxx.whl`

 3. Now you can proceed and install the _requirements_pi.txt_ fro this repo.
-It contains a different packages like _picamera_ or RPi-specifics like _opencv-contrib-python_
+It contains a different packages like _picamera_ or RPi-specifics.
 	* `pip install -r requirements_pi.txt`
 	> **Note:** If you choose to update certain packages (newer may exist) be careful with torch, torchvision and exclude opencv from updates - or only update to a version working on the RPi (not all do). https://piwheels.org/project/opencv-contrib-python/#install